isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-05-23-post-Beijing and Singapore launch Interoperable Digital Documents Against Payment Trade Corporation.md

 Lading (eBL).&nbsp;</p>
 <p>The project achieved cross-chain interoperability between different underlying
 blockchains (<strong>ChainMaker </strong>and <strong>Astron</strong>) and
-digital trade infrastructure (AEOTrade and <strong>SGTraDex</strong>), enabling secure and efficient eBL and other trade documents exchange that offer authentication, traceability of origin, and ownership transfers among carriers, cargo owners, banks, and other stakeholders.
+digital trade infrastructure (<strong>AEOTrade</strong> and <strong>SGTraDex</strong>),
+enabling secure and efficient eBL and other trade documents exchange that offer authentication, traceability of origin, and ownership transfers among carriers, cargo owners, banks, and other stakeholders.
 The eBL, serving as a digital document of title, not only streamlined customs clearance and logistics, but also addressed risks such as loss or tampering inherent in traditional paper-based documentary collections, and enhancing trade security and credibility.
 It also transformed the end-to-end international trade processes, covering contract signing, document circulation, and payment settlement, and facilitated the fully online electronic document flows between collecting and remitting banks, significantly shortening transaction cycles, reducing time costs, and boosting trade efficiency.&nbsp;</p>
 <p>According to Chinese participating banks, BOC and ICBC, the transaction
 demonstrated that replacing traditional cross-border paper document mailing with digital transmission had <strong>reduced document circulation costs by 30%</strong>,